Qarik-Group/ultimate-guide-to-uaa/docs/index.md

 ## What is the UAA?

+## Why *not* use the UAA?

+Whilst the UAA is a solution to several critical problems it is not the only solution.
+If your web applications or mobile applications have user accounts and login pages then you have already solved some of the user authentication and authorization problems already.

+If you've delegated some then you might have delegated them to GitHub, Google Accounts, Microsoft Active Directory, Facebook, Twitter, or some other pre-existing system that will tell your site that a user is a specific user.

+As an example, I want to use your application and you allow me to authenticate to your application via GitHub.
+That is, you ask GitHub to prove who I am and allow GitHub to tell you my personal information.

+On your site I click your "Login via GitHub" button.

+I would be redirected to https://github.com/ to first login if I were not already signed in.
+As Dr Nic Williams, I would login to GitHub as [@drnic](https://github.com/drnic).
+Since only I know my GitHub password, GitHub trusts that the `@drnic` account is me.
+Except GitHub doesn't truly trust me, so it asks me for a second form of proof.
+I take out my phone, open the Authy application (or another like Google Authenitcator) and copy in a 6 digit number.
+Finally GitHub believes that `@drnic` is me using two factors of authentication (2FA) - my password and my code from my phone.

+Next, GitHub asks me if I grant your application permission - authorization - to access my GitHub account.
+Your application only wants my personal profile information - my name and email - and so that is all I am asked to authorize.
+I click "Authorize".

+GitHub now redirects me back to your web application or mobile application.
+Your application is given my personal information - my email and name - and your application respects GitHub's decision and the information it receives from GitHub.
+If GitHub believes that I am `@drnic` and my name is "Dr Nic Williams", then your application believes it too.
+Your application never has to ask me for my name nor email.

+Your example application also supports organizations - as a user I can see and edit content only within teams/organizations that I belong.

+Instead of you development team spending a lot of time implementing its own UI and business logic for orgnaizations - how to invite and revoke people from teams - you defer again to GitHub.
+When GitHub redirected me back to your application, it also told you which GitHub organizations I am a member of, and which teams of each organization.
+For example, I am a member of the [@starkandwayne](https://github.com/starkandwayne) - an excellent consultancy for Cloud Foundry, Kubernetes, and enterprise cloud systems.
+Your application also has a `@starkandwayne` organization so I am automatically granted permission (authorization) to read and modify its contents within your application.

+If not Github, your application might use Google Accounts (`drnic@starkandwayne.com` belongs to a `@starkandwayne.com` Google Account) or an in-house Microsoft Active Directory organization.

+In all these variations your application does not have to touch or store or rotate passwords or two-factor authentication systems.
+It does not have to implement UIs for the management of membership of organizations/teams.
+And anything you didn't have to implement is something you don't have to continually maintain over the next decade.
+You've kept your application simpler, and thus its behavior more well known to more people.

 ## Why do I write this book?

 The UAA was first written to be a component of Cloud Foundry for its 2011 public open source release.
 I've watched or been heavily involved with Cloud Foundry since that time, over 7 years ago from 2018 at the time of writing, and yet I never truly understood the UAA.
 It just worked.
 I thought, what was to truly know?